 To this end, annotate your visuals to illustrate what the data is showing the reader.
 Your title should point out the key learning of your graph, not merely describe the data.
 Avoid using a data legend which sits off to the side of the graph.
 Instead, directly label your data points (only the most relevant ones).
 Add any other brief pertinent annotations directly to the chart which will help the reader grasp its meaning without having to read lengthy explanatory sentences underneath.
 You want to avoid making the reader switch repeatedly between the graph and an explanation.

 Amanda Cox, an editor at the The New York Times, says “The annotation layer is the most important thing we do…otherwise it’s a case of here it is, you go figure it out.” [source]

-Do you have a project management tool which allows you to generate custom reports on the fly, allowing you to create project documents with ease?
+Do you have a project management tool which allows you to generate custom reports and create project documents with ease?
 Can you manage your workflows and timelines collaboratively, keeping all of your communication in one central location?
 If not, Psoda can help!
 Sign up for a free 14 day trial today.